grucloud/bau/examples/todo-minimal/README.md

-# Bau.js playground
+# Bau.js TODO list

-A minimal Bau.js playground buit with Vite.
+A minimal Bau.js todo list.

+This example shows how to use a state containing an array, and how to use `bind` to render an array .

 ## Workflow